UNBOUND BOARD + COMMITTEES

 PRESIDENT

 Katie Doherty is a reader, a recovering journalist, a full-time editor, and a marketing Swiss army knife.
 Originally from Jefferson City, she holds a bachelor’s in journalism from the University of Missouri-Columbia, where her studies emphasized newspaper editing and design, linguistics, and Russian language.
-After stints in newspapers and content marketing, she’s now a learning and development project manager at EquipmentShare.
+After stints in newspapers and content marketing, she now leads the learning and development department at EquipmentShare.
 In her downtime, she bakes oversized cookies, cooks up vegetarian delicacies, and devours nonfiction.
 She believes cookbooks are the best comfort reading.
 She lives in Columbia with her husband, Jeremy; her daughter, Vivian; and her blue Great Dane, Dusty.

 Keri Gilbert